OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-18.md

 ## Matthew 18:18

-“Truly I tell you, whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.
+“Truly I tell you, whatever you bind on earth will be bound for you in heaven, and whatever you loose on earth will be loosed for you in heaven.

 ## Matthew 18:19